-Add half of the mixture and veggies when the pan is hot - a medium heat should be just right.
+Add about a ladle of the mixture and veggies when the pan is hot - a medium heat should be just right.

 Cook for about 3 minutes - the mixture will quickly start to firm.
 If you’re using two pans, you make pancakes at the same time.

 Make sure you use a large pan (or pans) here, you’re aiming for thin pancakes.
 They’re MUCH easier to handle!

 Use a large spatula to help you flip the pancakes, adding more oil underneath if necessary.
 After another 2-3 minutes your pancake will be ready!

 Keep it somewhere warm while you repeat with the second pancake, adding more oil when necessary.